 My father was a renowned physician, widely recognized as the world’s leader in his field of pediatric exercise physiology.
 With 200 peer-reviewed publications, he was a prolific researcher and popular lecturer who lived and breathed academic medicine.
 He was an old-fashioned doctor who cared deeply about doing good and was universally respected and loved by his family, students, staff and patients.
 He was also a very trusting and honest person, making him an ideal target for brokers, agents, and advisors pitching financial products and services.
 I estimate that his nest egg was reduced by about 25% due to (avoidable) losses and ill-advised (unnecessary) investments.

 After his untimely passing at the age of 68 I watched my mother struggle.
 Like many women of her generation she’d left financial matters to her husband.
 Despite having an unusually strong support group, she was losing sleep over financial decisions.
 Observing her struggles made me realize just how vulnerable physician families are.
 This led to a career change as I extricated myself from the world of financial risk management (effectively, I was a “physician for corporations”) and re-dedicated myself to improving financial literacy among medical professionals.

 I began by writing books, then moved on to delivering workshops, participating in blogs, functioning as a consumer advocate and making media appearances.
 I even obtained the same licenses required of financial advisors so I could truly understand the business of retail financial services and the people providing those services (I have since allowed those licenses to expire).
-My personal voyage culminated in the Pillars of Wealth initiative, which in turn has one objective — helping you, the doctor (and your family) to level the playing field.
+My personal voyage culminated in the Pillars of Wealth initiative, which in turn has one objective — helping you and your family to level the playing field.